Sign up questions

 - Are my credit card details secure?

 YES.
-PayPal handles credit card payments for our site and is the industry leader in secure online payments.
+PayPal and Stripe handles credit card payments for our site and is the industry leader in secure online payments.
 We DO NOT see or store your credit card details on our servers.
-They are secured by PayPal.
-That is why during the checkout process, you are given a secure link for paying on PayPal’s website.
-After payment is made, PayPal notifies our system, which activates your account.
+They are secured by PayPal and Stripe.
+That is why during the checkout process, you are given a secure link for paying on PayPal or Stripe's website.
+After payment is made, PayPal / Stripe notifies our system, which activates your account.

 - I paid for a group account.
 How do I add and delete sub-users.